Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

-Users of encrypted transports are also highly likely to re-use sessions for multiple DNS queries to optimise performance (e.g. via DNS pipelining or HTTPS multiplexing ).
-Certain configuration options for encrypted transports could also in principle fingerprint a user, for example session resumption, the maximum number of messages to send or a maximum total connection time before closing a connections and re-opening.
+Users of encrypted transports are also highly likely to re-use sessions for multiple DNS queries to optimise performance (e.g. via DNS pipelining or HTTPS multiplexing).
+Certain configuration options for encrypted transports could also in principle fingerprint a user, for example session resumption, the maximum number of messages to send or a maximum connection time before closing a connections and re-opening.

 Whilst there are known attacks on older versions of TLS the most recent